Ask any North-American male aged 17-30 whether he’s heard of Dollar Shave Club (DSC).

 Dollar Shave Club knocked it out of the park by staying focused on the value proposition with their messaging and content, from landing pages to videos.

 When you watch the videos, you understand the convenience of never having to shop for replacement blades, and you also appreciate the price.
-I know, like many men do, the frustration of watching the price of blade replacements climb constantly.
+We know, like many men do, the frustration of watching the price of blade replacements climb constantly.

 Dollar Shave Club didn’t have a unique product.
 Razors are everywhere.
 Still, they developed a unique value proposition around their products and made sure to keep that front and center throughout their content marketing campaigns.